 A NON PROFIT FUNDRAISER FOR HEADSPACE PORT MACQUARIE

-After four years in the wilderness, MAGIC CASTLE returns on Thursday the 13th of December to raise the roof off THE LOUNGE ROOM in PMAC and celebrate the 5th birthday of headspace Port Macquarie!
-All proceeds from this awesome night of live music will raise not only much needed funds but awareness for headspace Port Macquarie .
+After four years in the wilderness, MAGIC CASTLE returned on Thursday the 13th of December to raise the roof off THE LOUNGE ROOM in PMAC and celebrate the 5th birthday of headspace Port Macquarie!
+All proceeds from the night raised not only much needed funds but awareness for headspace Port Macquarie .

 COST: $30 + booking fees